Actipro/WPF-Controls/Documentation/topics/syntaxeditor/dotnet-languages-addon/assemblies.md

 project.AssemblyReferences.AddFrom(Path.Combine(appPath, "WpfApplication1.exe"));
 ```

-After running the application, in the 'bin/Debug' folder there should now be a 'Cache' folder.
-That folder will contain files named something like 'mscorlib-v2.0-d7ffa534.Reflection.dat'.
-Each '...Reflection.dat' file is the reflection data file for an assembly.
+After running the application, in the `bin/Debug` folder there should now be a `Cache` folder.
+That folder will contain files named something like *mscorlib-v2.0-d7ffa534.Reflection.dat*.
+Each *\*.Reflection.dat* file is the reflection data file for an assembly.

-If you copy a '...Reflection.dat' file to your application and make it accessible as a `Stream` (perhaps by making it an Embedded Resource), it can be loaded to create an [IBinaryAssembly](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IBinaryAssembly) instance, even if it was created on a completely different platform or framework (WPF vs. WinForms, .NET Core vs. .NET Framework etc.).
+If you copy a *\*.Reflection.dat* file to your application and make it accessible as a `Stream` (perhaps by making it an Embedded Resource), it can be loaded to create an [IBinaryAssembly](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IBinaryAssembly) instance, even if it was created on a completely different platform or framework (WPF vs. WinForms, .NET vs. .NET Framework etc.).

 This code creates a [BinaryAssemblySerializer](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.Implementation.BinaryAssemblySerializer) and loads an [IBinaryAssembly](xref:ActiproSoftware.Text.Languages.DotNet.Reflection.IBinaryAssembly) from a `Stream` located in the `resourceStreamName` resource path.